robrich/javascript-planes/app/README.md

 2. Run `npm install` to install all npm packages.

-3. From a new terminal, run `npm run dev` to launch the Vite app or `npm run serve` to start the Vue CLI.
+3. Run `npm run dev` to launch the app via Vite or `npm run serve` to start the app via Vue CLI.

 4. http://localhost:8000 is automatically opened in your default browser.